andela/suyabay/readme.md

           - See list of subscribed channels
           - Have access to contact form
           - Have access to FAQs, About and Terms and conditions pages
-          - `Have access to other functionalities not yet implemented!`
+          - Have access to other functionalities not yet implemented!

+          - **_Guest users_**:
+          - Should be able to have access to only available(subscription not required) episodes
+          - Have access to contact form
+          - Have access to FAQs, About and Terms and conditions pages
+          - Have option to register or remain as a guest user

+## FEATURES

 Thank you for considering contributing to the Suyabay project!
 The contribution guide can be found in the [Suyabay documentation](https://github.com/andela/suyabay/wiki/contributions).